vrockai/pipeline-test/docs/content.md

 ---

-## Intestinal Flora Mediates Antiobesity Effect of Rutin in High-Fat-Diet Mice
+## Intestinal Flora Mediates Antiobesity Effect of Rutin in High-Fat-Diet Mice.
+ 26.05.2022, _X Yan, Y Zhai, W Zhou, Y Qiao, L Guan, H Liu, J Jiang, L Peng_

+Intestinal flora plays a critical role in the development of diet-induced obesity and related metabolic complications.
+Rutin is a natural flavonoid with potential prebiotic effects on regulating the intestinal flora composition that is beneficial for host health.
+Therefore, we hypothesized that rutin supplementation has beneficial effects on high-fat-diet (HFD)-induced obesity and metabolic disorder through the modulation of intestinal flora in mice.

 [Source](https://doi.org/10.1002/mnfr.202100948)

+10.1002/mnfr.202100948

 ---